Skip to main content

 • how long is fair and realistic for your landlord to fix it

-Follow our guidance if your private landlord is not doing repairs.
+Check our advice if your private landlord is not doing repairs.

 Housing laws differ between Scotland and England.